 Background and activities

 Yngve Dahl (1976) is Associate Professor at the Department of Computer and Information Science.
 He belongs to the research group for Information Systems and Software Engineering.
-Dahl has a Cand.mag in Natural sciences, a Cand.scient in Informatics and a PhD in Computer science from NTNU.
+Dahl holds a PhD in Computer science from NTNU.
+His academic interests are in the field of Human–Computer Interaction (HCI).

-- 2017- Associate Professor (fixed-term employment), Dept. of Computer Science, NTNU
+- 2017- Associate Professor, Dept. of Computer Science, NTNU

 - 2014-2017 Adjunct Associate Professor, Dept. of Computer Science, NTNU